ampproject/amphtml/extensions/amp-image-lightbox/amp-image-lightbox.md

 # amp-image-lightbox

-## Behavior
+## Usage

 The `amp-image-lightbox` component provides a lightbox experience for a specified image.
 When the user clicks the image, the image displays in the center of a full-viewport lightbox.

-#### Typical usage

-The following is a typical example using an `amp-image-lightbox`:

 ```html
 <amp-image-lightbox id="lightbox1" layout="nodisplay"></amp-image-lightbox>